-- Remember the children love you both and want to spend time with you both.
-Let them know it’s ok for that to happen.
+Remember the children love you both and want to spend time with you both.
+Let them know it’s okay for that to happen.

-- Stay in touch.
-If you are taking the children on holiday let the other parent know in advance where you will be, how you will be travelling there, with flight details if necessary, and emergency contact details.
-When you arrive, let them know you have got there safely and ensure the children can speak to their other parent during the holiday period.
+Stay in touch.
+If you are taking the children on holiday let the other parent know in advance where you will be, how you will be travelling there, with flight details if applicable, and emergency contact details.
+When you arrive, let them know you have got there safely and ensure the children can speak to their other parent as often as they wish during the holiday period.

-- The children may well miss the other parent when they are with you.
-Let them know that’s ok and that they can ring the other parent when they want.
+The children may well miss the other parent when they are with you.
+Let them know that’s okay and that they can contact their other parent however frequently they want to.